Continuing Competence Program

 - Describing Learning Goals

 - Update online annually

 - Submit yearly during renewal

 Preparing a Professional Portfolio is mandatory.
-A portfolio provides a record of a dietitian’s practice and makes it easier for dietitians to assess his/her employment and professional activities and to plan for professional development.
+A portfolio provides a record of a dietitian’s practice and makes it easier for dietitians to assess their employment and professional activities and to plan for professional development.

-The portfolio may have other uses (e.g. preparing for job/ promotion interviews, on-line professional profile, etc.) Once established, a portfolio is readily maintained and updated.
+The portfolio may have other uses (e.g. preparing for job/ promotion interviews, on-line professional profile, etc.).
+Once established, a portfolio is readily maintained and updated.
 It can be updated with Learning Activities collected over the course of the CCP reporting year

 A Professional portfolio may include, but is not limited to:

 - A current resume or CV

 - Job description(s) or brief summary(ies) of responsibilities of position(s) held